thoree/Familias/README.md

 website also contains references describing the implementation and validation.

-The previous cran version loaded the R library ‘paramlink’.
-The present version version does not load ‘paramlink’ as this library will not be maintained.
-The modifications needed to make ‘Familias’ independent of ‘paramlink’ have been small.
-Basically an obsolete function ‘ConvertPed’ has been removed as has some examples.
-For forensic pedigree analyses and visualisations we recommend the `pedsuite` packages: .
-In particular the package `pedFamilias` facilitates conversion of .fam files into the `pedsuite` format.
+No further development of this package is planned.
+For forensic pedigree analyses and visualisations we rather recommend the `pedsuite` packages, see <https://magnusdv.github.io/pedsuite/>.
+In particular, the package `pedFamilias` facilitates conversion of .fam files into the `pedsuite` format.

 ## Installation